okfn-brasil/viralata/README.md

 - The Vira-Lata keeps control of invalidated main token, so they can have longer lives.
 But the other microservices don't know if a main token was invalidated, so they should only accept micro tokens.
 - Micro tokens cannot be used to get a new micro token.
 This would allow infinite renew.
 Only main tokens can be used for this purpose.

+The tokens are JWTs.
+To sign them the Vira-Lata needs a private key.
+The other micro services need the public key.
+The tokens have `username` (username of the user), `type` ("micro" or "main") and an `exp` field.

 ## Install